Shocking a Hot Tub – A Complete Guide

 Some last thoughts

-Knowing how to shock a hot tub is important to keep your hot tub clean and safe to use.
+Knowing how to shock a hot tub is important to keeping it clean and safe to use.
 How you shock the spa will determine how clean, clear and uninfected your bathing water will be.

 After reading this article, we hope you now understand how to shock a spa, why you shock and what shock is best to use.